Audio-Rochey/TerrainTronics-Harlech-Castle/Harlech-WifiWithTrigger/readme.md

-#  Terrain Tronics Harlech Exxample Code
+#  Terrain Tronics Harlech Example Code
 ## Wifi Setup with LED's and General Purpose triggers.

 **7/1/2022 - A very early version of this document.
 Let's call it version 0.1**